Danielle Minson — How You Help

 How You Help: Eliana’s Story: “A Totally Different Child” [Watch:]

 In this video interview with the Jewish Federation of Cincinnati, Irene Clayton and her daughter, Eliana, share how much the chance to go to Camp Livingston, aided by a Jewish Federation grant, means to a shy yet hyperactive child.
+Irene is from Israel, but now calls Cincinnati home.
 Located in southeastern Indiana, Camp Livingston has been a Jewish overnight camp for over 90 years.

 The interview below is an extended version of the video:

 Federation: What made Camp Livingston so important for Eliana?

 Irene: Before camp, Eliana was very shy.
 On the other side, she was very hyper.
 Teachers used to call her “Energizer.”
 We got to go to Open House at Camp Livingston, and I saw a totally different Eliana.
 I saw a totally different child.
 She was very blended in the nature and she loved the activities.
 And I realized that nature calmed her down, is good for her.
 And that’s when I knew: this is the place for her.

 Federation: Eliana, what was it like?

 Eliana: When we got there we went to my cabin, which was the Eilat cabin, it was closest to the cafeteria, and I went inside and I chose a bunk and I just put all my stuff there.
 And I was excited that I was going to be at camp for a whole month.
 And everyone was so happy and excited and it really was a good experience.